American Forts: East

 British and Hessian forces occupied the city beginning in September 1777.

 Fort Penn (2) was the main British work protecting the city from land attack.
-Probably refers to the line of entrenchments north of present-day downtown.
+Undetermined site, possibly refers to one of the redoubts along the line of entrenchments north of present-day downtown.

 British palisaded entrenchments and redoubts ran from the mouth of Conoquonoque Creek near Willow Street on the Delaware River, to the "Upper Ferry" on the Schuylkill River, running between present-day Spring Garden Street and Callowhill Street.
 They were left intact by the British when they evacuated the city in June 1778.
 Numbered redoubts were (based on period street names and alignments):